shakasan/hana1_tutorial/TUTO_01.md

 ![](pics/hana_studio_02.png)

-And the, install the `SAP Cloud Platform Tools for Connecting to SAP HANA Systems` plugin.
+And then, install the `SAP Cloud Platform Tools for Connecting to SAP HANA Systems` plugin.

 ![](pics/hana_studio_03.png)